-- Linzess and Trulance are contraindicated in pediatric patients 6 years of age and younger due to the risk of serious dehydration; use should be avoided in children 6 to 17 years of age. - Lotronex has a Boxed Warning regarding serious gastrointestinal adverse reactions such as ischemic colitis and serious complications of constipation that may lead to hospitalization, blood transfusion, surgery, and/or death.
+- Ibsrela, Linzess, and Trulance are contraindicated in pediatric patients 6 years of age and younger due to the risk of serious dehydration; use should be avoided in children 6 to 17 years of age for Linzess and Trulance and in children 6 to 12 years of age for Ibsrela. - Lotronex has a Boxed Warning regarding serious gastrointestinal adverse reactions such as ischemic colitis and serious complications of constipation that may lead to hospitalization, blood transfusion, surgery, and/or death.
 If patients develop constipation or ischemic colitis, Lotronex should be discontinued.
 Lotronex should be used only in female patients with severe IBS-D who have not benefited from usual therapies.

-Warnings/precautions:
+• Warnings/precautions:

-- o Amitiza: nausea (29% incidence in CIC), diarrhea (12% in CIC), syncope and hypotension, dyspnea, and bowel - Motegrity and Zelnorm: Worsening of depression and emergence of suicidal thoughts and behavior may occur during therapy.
-Patients should discontinue the drug and contact their provider if these situations occur. - Movantik, Relistor, Trulance, and Zelnorm: Discontinue in the event of severe, persistent, or worsening abdominal pain or diarrhea. - Relistor and Symproic: Use with caution in patients with known or suspected lesions of the gastrointestinal tract; discontinue in the event of severe, persistent, or worsening abdominal pain. - Viberzi: Constipation, sometimes requiring hospitalization, has been reported following administration of Viberzi.
-Patients who develop severe constipation should discontinue treatment and contact their health care provider immediately. - Zelnorm: Avoid use in patients with severe diarrhea.
+- Amitiza: nausea (29% incidence in CIC), diarrhea (12% in CIC), syncope and hypotension, dyspnea, and bowel obstruction - Motegrity and Zelnorm: Worsening of depression and emergence of suicidal thoughts and behavior may occur during therapy.
+Patients should discontinue the drug and contact their provider if these situations occur. - Movantik, Relistor, Trulance, and Zelnorm: Discontinue in the event of severe, persistent, or worsening abdominal pain or diarrhea. - Ibsrela: Dosing should be suspended if severe diarrhea occurs. - Relistor and Symproic: Use with caution in patients with known or suspected lesions of the gastrointestinal tract; discontinue in the event of severe, persistent, or worsening abdominal pain. - Viberzi: Constipation, sometimes requiring hospitalization, has been reported following administration of Viberzi.
+Patients who develop severe constipation should discontinue treatment and contact their health care provider immediately. - Xifaxan: Use in travelers' diarrhea complicated by fever and/or blood in the stool should be avoided due to pathogens other than E.coli.
+The agent may contribute to Clostridium difficile-associated diarrhea. - Zelnorm: Avoid use in patients with severe diarrhea.
 Patients should contact their healthcare provider if severe diarrhea, hypotension or syncope occur.
+Zelnorm may increase the risk for stroke, myocardial infarction, and cardiovascular death; patients should be assessed for cardiovascular risk factors prior to therapy initiation.
+Patients may develop ischemic colitis, which may require hospitalization.
+Patients should be monitored for worsening of depression and any signs of suicide attempt and/or ideation. - Drug Interactions

-Drug Interactions
+• Amitiza: Diphenylheptane opioids such as methadone may interfere with the efficacy of Amitiza.

-- o Amitiza: Diphenylheptane opioids such as methadone may interfere with the efficacy of Amitiza. - Lotronex: Clinically significant drug interactions associated with Lotronex include CYP1A2 moderate inhibitors, CYP3A4 inhibitors, drugs that decrease gastrointestinal motility, and fluvoxamine.
+- Ibsrela: Co-administration with itraconazole decreases levels of Ibsrela. - Lotronex: Clinically significant drug interactions associated with Lotronex include CYP1A2 moderate inhibitors, CYP3A4 inhibitors, drugs that decrease gastrointestinal motility, and fluvoxamine.
 Concomitant use of Lotronex and fluvoxamine is contraindicated. - Motegrity: Concomitant administration of Motegrity and erythromycin may increase erythromycin concentrations via an unknown mechanism.
 Concomitant administration of Motegrity and ketoconazole may increase the Motegrity concentrations. - Movantik: Concomitant use of Movantik should be avoided with the following drug classes: moderate CYP3A4 inhibitors (eg, diltiazem, erythromycin, verapamil) due to increased naloxegol concentrations, strong CYP3A4 inducers (eg, rifampin) due to decreased naloxegol concentrations, and other opioid antagonists due to potentially additive effects that may increase risk of opioid withdrawal.
 In the event concomitant use with moderate CYP3A4 inhibitors is unavoidable, a dose reduction of Movantik is warranted. - Relistor: Concomitant use of Relistor with other opioid antagonists should be avoided due to potentially additive effects that may increase the risk of opioid withdrawal. - Symproic: Concomitant use of Symproic should be avoided with strong CYP3A inducers (eg, rifampin, carbamazepine, phenytoin, St. John's Wort) due to a significant decrease in naldemedine concentrations, and other opioid antagonists due to potentially additive effect of opioid receptor antagonism that may increase the risk of opioid withdrawal.
-Moderate CYP3A inhibitors (eg, fluconazole, atazanavir, aprepitant, diltiazem, erythromycin), strong CYP3A inhibitors (eg, itraconazole, ketoconazole, clarithromycin, ritonavir, saquinavir), and P-glycoprotein inhibitors (eg, amiodarone, captopril, cyclosporine, quinidine, verapamil) can increase Symproic concentrations. - Viberzi: Drug interactions with Viberzi which potentially may result in clinically relevant effects include the following drug classes: organic anion transporting polypeptide (OATP) 1B1 inhibitors (eg, cyclosporine, gemfibrozil, antiretrovirals, rifampin, eltrombopag, etc.), strong CYP inhibitors (eg, ciprofloxacin, fluconazole, clarithromycin, paroxetine, bupropion), constipation-inducing drugs (eg, alosetron, anticholinergics, opioids), OATP1B1 and breast cancer resistance protein (BCRP) substrates (eg, rosuvastatin), and CYP3A substrates (eg, alfentanil, dihydroergotamine, ergotamine, fentanyl, pimozide, quinidine, sirolimus, tacrolimus). - Xifaxan: Concomitant administration of drugs that are P-glycoprotein inhibitors with Xifaxan can substantially increase systemic exposure to rifaximin.
-Caution should be exercised when concomitant use of Xifaxan and a P-glycoprotein inhibitor such as cyclosporine is needed. - Risk Evaluation and Mitigation Strategy (REMS): - Lotronex has REMS that distributes education to providers about the risks for ischemic colitis and serious complications of constipation (FDA REMS program 2019). - Adverse events: - o The IBS and constipation agents are most commonly associated with gastrointestinal-related adverse events.
+Moderate CYP3A inhibitors (eg, fluconazole, atazanavir, aprepitant, diltiazem, erythromycin), strong CYP3A inhibitors (eg, itraconazole, ketoconazole, clarithromycin, ritonavir, saquinavir), and P-glycoprotein inhibitors (eg, amiodarone, captopril, cyclosporine, quinidine, verapamil) can increase Symproic concentrations.